Jönköping International Business School

 Credits in the programmes

-In addition to taking doctoral courses and writing a thesis, a doctoral student is required and expected to participate in research seminars given at JIBS, including research proposal seminars and regular research seminars.
-The doctoral student is also required to act as opponent at another doctoral student's research proposal seminar and is expected to present his or her own work at different seminars and conferences throughout the doctoral programme.
+In addition to taking doctoral courses and writing a thesis, a doctoral student is required and expected to participate in research seminars given at JIBS, and is expected to present his or her own work at different seminars and conferences throughout the doctoral programme.

 Supervision